 Alternative Eden D. Under Alternative Eden D, there are currently no existing recreational features (trails) that are in use that would be permanently removed.
 Existing trails in northern Eden Landing and the Alameda Creek Regional Trail would remain.
 The limited waterfowl hunting (currently 10 days specified annually) would continue, though there would be a loss of available managed ponds for hunting.
 Hunting would be constrained during construction, particularly at the Bay and Inland Ponds during dredge material placement.
 Hunting would also be constrained post-construction due to public use of some trail segments, unless seasonal closure of those trail segments is used to avoid potential safety concerns.
 The overall land area available for hunting could remain similar to its present state if additional portions of the Hunt Closed Zone were added to the Open Hunt Zone.
-Regardless, within the larger area, managed ponds at northern Eden Landing would remain, and hunting opportunities exist in tidal areas and because alternative locations are available for hunting in the northern Eden Landing managed ponds, impacts would be less than significant.
+Regardless, within the larger area, managed ponds at northern Eden Landing would remain, and hunting opportunities would continue to be available in managed ponds and existing tidal areas.
+Because hunting opportunities exist in tidal areas and because alternative locations are available for hunting in the northern Eden Landing managed ponds, impacts would be less than significant.